aryandadwal2006/BRAIN-alphas/README.md

 Don't copy lol, none of the ones I have opensourced got accepted

-Although these are the best ones on the day
+Although these are the best ones on the days I tried